It’s Sunday Shot 2

 What’s up, programmer?
 It’s Sunday Shot- short read on the precise topic.
 Summary of important things I learned this week.
 This Saturday I want to write only about tests.
 I haven’t tested anything until a week ago so I will write my thoughts on it.
 Do you test your apps?

 Testing And Time

-If you are a self-taught developer like me, probably you think that test is a waste of time.
+If you are a self-taught developer like me, probably you think that testing is a waste of time.
 Well, actually it is but only if you don’t do it well.
 Testing is important.
 It can save you a lot of time in mid or long-term if you use it properly.
-In the beginning, tests may take a lot of time but once you learn it you will be more efficient.
+In the beginning, tests may take a lot of time but once you get used to it you will be more efficient.

 The BigBug Problem

 As you may know, sometimes it’s hard to fix bugs in a big project.
-BigBug can be so rough that you spend the whole day fixing it.
-Or you even go to sleep pissed off because you wasted all day and haven’t fixed it at all.
+BigBug can be so rough that you may spend the whole day on fixing it.
+Or you even go to sleep pissed off because you tried all day and haven’t fixed it at all.
 It kills momentum and morale but you can avoid it.

 The BigBug Spot Theory

 Usually, when I write a certain (hard) type of code, I know that at least one bug is going to happen.
 Bugs are not everywhere.
 They usually happen in places that are easy to predict.
 The toughest BigBugs happen because of the foundation of your app.
 Not your new variables.
 Those are easy to spot.
 BigBug means that you screwed something up a long time ago and covered it with more data.
 So now it’s harder to find.
 That’s why you should test the most buggy things when they remain afloat.

 For example, if you create simple MVP project, it’s really easy to screw it up without realizing it.
 When you add more things to the base pattern without testing it, BigBug is getting better camouflage.
 Fragments are also huge bug spots.
 It would be a lot easier if you tested them at the beginning.